 Many data centers in Pennsylvania bypass this problem by establishing a central location for receiving and transmitting information.
-When combined with strategic operator networks and fast-acting interconnects, clients can easily integrate data from several remote sources.
+Clients can easily integrate data from several remote sources when combined with strategic operator networks and fast-acting interconnects.

 The global marketplace is expanding, which makes reliable interconnection important.

-Pennsylvania’s regional operator networks have a high availability record, ensuring dependable data transmission at all times.
+Pennsylvania’s regional operator networks have a high availability record, always ensuring dependable data transmission.